marlinspike/swft/README.md

 - Project dashboard with latest run timestamps
 - Per-project run tables summarizing cosign status and Trivy finding counts
-- Interactive trend charts (Nivo) graphing SBOM components and Trivy findings across recent runs with direct navigation to run detail
+- Interactive trend charts graphing SBOM components and Trivy findings across recent runs with direct navigation to run detail
 - Run detail views with metadata, artifact listings, and inline JSON viewers
 - Light/Dark mode theme toggle with persisted preference

+Trend charts activate once a project has at least two runs.
+Users can toggle between 2, 3, 5, 7, 9, or 11-run windows, enable/disable SBOM component and Trivy severity series, and click any data point to jump directly into that run’s detail view.
+The responsive Nivo implementation honors the portal’s light/dark theme and gracefully handles sparse data sets.

 #### UI Preview